 A couple of things you might not have known about prescription painkillers

-There are millions and millions of people all over the world that are taking advantage of everything that prescription painkillers have to offer, with millions more around the world likely to have to take advantage of these pain pills at some point or another during the year as well.
+There are millions and millions of people all over the world that are taking advantage of everything that prescription painkillers such as cocodamol 30/500 have to offer, with millions more around the world likely to have to take advantage of these pain pills at some point or another during the year as well.

 To say that we as a global population are hooked on pain pills would be the understatement of the century.